The bound orbits and gravitational waveforms of timelike particles around renormalization group improved Kerr black holes: BACKGROUND

 \section{BACKGROUND}

 To proceed, we shall briefly review the RGI-Kerr spacetime in the ASG framework.
-One approach is to simply replace the classical Newton's constant $G$ in the classical Kerr metric with the running one $G(r)$ \cite{Reuter:2010xb,Haroon:2017opl}, while another method involves deriving it from a static spherically symmetric solution via the Newman-Janis algorithm \cite{Bonanno:2000ep,Torres:2017gix}.
-Using the running gravitational coupling constant
+One approach is to simply replace the classical Newton's constant $G$ in the classical Kerr metric with the running one $G(r)$ \cite{Reuter:2010xb,Haroon:2017opl}, while another method involves deriving it from a static spherically symmetric solution via the Newman-Janis algorithm \cite{Bonanno:2000ep,Torres:2017gix}. {To construct $G(r)$ in the ASG theory, one needs to use the so-called effective average action (EAA), and truncate the renormalization group flow in the infinite dimensional space of all action functionals, known as “Einstein-Hilbert truncation”.
+Then using the background gauge formalism with a background metric $\bar{g}_{\mu\nu}$, the EAA has the form \cite{Reuter:1996cp,Bonanno:2000ep,Lauscher:2001ya,Torres:2017gix}

+where $k$ is a mass-scale parameter. $G(k)$ and $\bar{\lambda}(k)$ denote the running Newton constant and cosmological constant, respectively. $S_{gf}[g,\bar{g}]$ is the classical background gauge fixing term.
+The $k$-dependence of the EAA is described by the flow equation

+where $t\equiv\ln k$, and $\Gamma_{k}^{2}$ stands for the Hessian of $\Gamma_{k}$ with respective to $g_{\mu\nu}$. $\mathcal{M}$ is the Faddeev-Popov ghost operator.
+The operators $\mathcal{R}_{k}^{gr}$ and $\mathcal{R}_{k}^{gh}$ implement the IR cutoff in the graviton and the ghost sector.
+Inserting the EAA into the flow equation one will get a coupled system of differential equations for the Newton constant and the cosmological constant, while for former such equation is simplified as